sudoskys/StableDiffusionBook/docs/paint/WebUi/Advanced.en.md

 Pose can be combined with **3D modelling**, you can use MMD related software.

-If it is a real life image, you need to increase the `CFG Scale` similarity and generate it together with cue words.
+If it is a real life image, you need to increase the `CFG Scale` similarity and generate it together with prompts.
 The higher the noise reduction `denoising`, the lower the relevance.

 We recommend using [DAZ](https://www.daz3d.com/get_studio) or [blender](https://www.blender.org/) or Unity.
 In tests on 3D models, **colour mainly affects how the AI paints**, so your model needs to be textured.